Academic & Collegiate Counseling

 Counseling Services Department

-B.A., Kent State University
+B.S., Wright State University

-M.A., John Carroll University
+M.Ed., John Carroll University

 Mrs. Jennifer McQuate